 In other words, empathy is when you’re able to put yourself in someone else’s position, both at an emotional and intellectual level.

 Even though human beings are social creatures by nature, empathy doesn’t come naturally to all of us.
 Some people are more empathetic than others.
-In more extreme cases, some people suffer from Empathy Deficit Disorder (EDD).
+In more extreme cases where people lack empathy, some people suffer from Empathy Deficit Disorder (EDD).